prathimacode-hub/ML-ProjectKart/Stocks and Crypto Research Analysis/Model/README (2).md

 ##  Problem Statement
-We are going to use Time Series data to analysis of stock price.
+We are going to use Time Series data to analysis of stock price(Apple company dataset).

 ## What have I done?